HomeE-commerceThe Role of User-Generated Video in E-commerce Conversion

 • Would you recommend it, and to whom?

-These prompts eliminate the “I don’t know what to say” barrier that stops many people from creating videos.
-You’re essentially giving them a script without making it feel scripted.
+These prompts remove the “I don’t know what to say” barrier that stops many people from filming.
+You’re giving them a script without making it feel scripted.

 Segmentation helps too.
 Different customer types need different approaches.
 First-time buyers might need more encouragement and clearer instructions.
-Repeat customers might respond better to exclusive community-building language.
-High-value customers could be approached with personalized requests that acknowledge their importance to your brand.
+Repeat customers might respond better to exclusive, community-building language.
+High-value customers can be approached with personalized requests that acknowledge their importance to your brand.

 Technology can make or break your UGC video program.
-If submitting a video requires creating an account, downloading an app, or navigating a confusing interface, you’ve already lost 80% of potential contributors.
+If submitting a video requires creating an account, downloading an app, or fighting a confusing interface, you’ve already lost 80% of potential contributors.

 The gold standard is a mobile-optimized web portal where customers can record and upload directly from their smartphone browser.
 No app required.
-No login if they’re coming from an authenticated email link.
+No login if they arrive from an authenticated email link.
 Just tap, record, submit.
 The fewer clicks between intention and completion, the higher your submission rate.

 Several platforms specialize in this: Bazaarvoice, Yotpo, and Okendo all offer UGC video collection tools with varying degrees of sophistication.
-But honestly?
-You can build something functional with basic video hosting APIs and a simple form if you have development resources.
+But you can also build something functional with basic video hosting APIs and a simple form if you have development resources.

 What if: What if you integrated video submission directly into the order confirmation page?
 Imagine customers being able to submit a quick unboxing video the moment they receive their package, while excitement is at its peak.
 Some brands are experimenting with this “immediate capture” approach with promising early results.

 Cloud storage integration is non-negotiable.
 Videos are large files, and you need reliable hosting that doesn’t slow down your website.
-Services like AWS S3 or Azure Blob Storage provide cost-effective solutions that scale as your video library grows.
-As noted in Microsoft’s guidelines on shared access signatures, implementing proper access controls ensures your video content remains secure while being easily accessible to authorized users.
+Services like AWS S3 or Azure Blob Storage are cost-effective and scale as your video library grows.
+As noted in Microsoft’s guidelines on shared access signatures, proper access controls keep your video content secure while staying easy to reach for authorized users.

 Consider social media integration too.
-Many customers are already creating content about your products on Instagram, TikTok, or YouTube.
-Tools that let you request permission to use their existing content can dramatically expand your UGC library without requiring new video creation.
+Many customers are already making content about your products on Instagram, TikTok, or YouTube.
+Tools that let you request permission to use their existing content can grow your UGC library without requiring new video.
 Just make sure your rights management is airtight (more on that next).

 This is where things get legally interesting.
 When a customer creates a video featuring your product, who owns that content?
 Can you use it anywhere you want?
 What happens if they later want it removed?